 Minister for Social Affairs Cliff Lawton is about to be sacked if the press is to be believed.
 Conniving political advisor Malcolm Tucker comes up with a solution.
 He must resign before he is fired and thus seem to be doing the decent thing.
 Cliff's replacement is Hugh Abbot, well-meaning and anxious to instigate his Snooper Force, issuing honest press releases irrespective of government directives.
 Policy advisors Ollie and Glenn are called in to make a compromise.
 Tucker is horrified and has his own response.
-Written by

 don @ minifie-1

 Did You Know?

 The ministerial car is a Rover 75 Vanden Plas, a rare long wheelbase version which is 20cm longer than the standard saloon.
 See more

 In the car scenes, a Rover 75 is used for the exterior shots (and also one interior insert shot of the driver) and a stretched Volvo 960 is used for the interior shots.
 The Volvo has a much boxier shape so it's obvious by the rear doors and roofline it's not the same car as the one in the outside shots.
 See more

 [on the phone, fter the Snooper Force announcement

 What the fuck was that?
 Was this the whole Snooper Force thing from you?

 Malcolm, I've talked to the PM and this is completely kosher as far as he's concerned.
 He gave the go-ahead and he said, you know, bounce the Treasury.

 Don't you realise, we have got 17 different issues we are fighting with the Treasury about?